 Bush, Michael.
 The King of Style: Dressing Michael Jackson.
 Insight Editions, 2012.

 Cadman, Chris and Craig Halstead.
-Michael Jackson For The Record – 2nd Edition Revised and Expanded.
+Michael Jackson: For the Record, 2nd Edition.
 Authors Online, 2009.

 Fischer, Mary.
-Was Michael Jackson Framed?: The Untold Story That Brought Down a Superstar.
+Was Michael Jackson Framed?
 CreateSpace, 2012.

 Grant, Adrian.
-Michael Jackson: A Visual Documentary The Official Tribute Edition.
+Michael Jackson: A Visual Documentary.
 Omnibus, 2009.

 Gray, Todd.
 Michael Jackson: Before He Was King.
 Chronicle Books, 2009.